masakifukunishi/algorithm-data-structure-crash-course/algorithm-analysis.md

 - Resource management

-  - Time and space complexity are crucial in resource-constrained environments where efficient resource utilization is essential.
-By understanding the complexity, you can design algorithms or select solutions that fit within the available resources, avoiding performance issues and ensuring optimal usage.
+  - By understanding the complexity, you can design algorithms or select solutions that fit within the available resources, avoiding performance issues and ensuring optimal usage.

 - Predictive power
   - Complexity analysis enables you to predict and estimate the performance characteristics of an algorithm before running it on actual data.
 This helps in understanding how the algorithm will scale with larger input sizes, allowing you to anticipate and plan for potential performance challenges.